Many people admire the secretive owl. Their concealment and nocturnal lifestyle add to their allure, as most of us never see them.

 3. Eastern Screech-Owl

-This little owl can be found all year in most of the eastern United States, including Maryland.
-Eastern screech owls(Megascops Asio) have three plumage colors: gray, brown, and “red” (which is a reddish brown).
+This little owl can be found yearly in most of the eastern United States, including Maryland.
+Eastern screech owls(Megascops Asio) have three plumage colors: gray, brown, and “red” (a reddish brown).

 You can attract eastern screech owls to your yard by erecting a suitably sized nest box.
-These small types of owls in Maryland can be found in farmland, municipal parks, and residential areas.
+Maryland’s small types of owls can be found in farmland, municipal parks, and residential areas.
 Almost anywhere with some tree cover.

 4. Great Horned Owl

 Great Horned owl(Bubo virginianus) is next on our list of types of owls in Maryland.
-Because of their big size, bright eyes, and “horns,” which are tufts of feathers that jut up on either side of their head, great horned owls are among the most common and recognized owls in North America.
+Because of their big size, bright eyes, and “horns,” which are tufts of feathers that jut up on either side of their head, great horned owls are among North America’s most common and recognized ones.

 These types of owls in Maryland live in various environments, including forests, swamps, deserts, and urban areas such as city parks.
-Their plumage varies in color, but the majority are either cold or warm brown.
+Their plumage varies in color, but most are cold or warm brown.

-They can be found all year in Maryland.
-Great horned owls eat a wide variety of prey, including mammals, birds, reptiles, insects, and fish.
-The sound most people associate with owls is their hoot, frequently exploited in television and film.
+Great horned owls can be found all year in Maryland.
+They eat a wide variety of prey, including mammals, birds, reptiles, insects, and fish.
+The sound most people associate with owls is their hoot, which is frequently exploited in television and film.

 5. Long-Eared Owl